Alex13an/My-Webpack-template/README.md

 ## Getting started
 1. In your terminal run command `yarn install` for installing all required packages
-2. After that run `yarn husky install` to enable husky git hooks
+2. Run `yarn husky install` to enable husky git hooks
 3. Run `yarn start` to start app on localhost in development mode

 ## Available scripts